socek/quackquack/docs/tutorial.md

         """
 ```

-All kwargs used in the `Configurator.start` method.
-You can used it in your
-plugin, but you need to remember of one thing: extras parameters should be used
-only for values changing depend on the way of starting the configurator.
-For
-other plugin's settings, you should use normal `__init__` method.

 # Extending Configurator

 If you would need to add another phase for plugins, you will need to add another